mspeculatrix/IR_IoT_hub/README.md

 The format is strict.

-- **device_type** - 5 chars
+- **device_type** - 5 printable ASCII chars
 - Five integer values (16-bit).

 ### IR networked sender

 When the hub picks up an MQTT message on the topic `home/ircmd` - using the same format as above - it generates a corresponding IR signal.
-Malformed messages will have unpredictable consequences.
+Malformed messages will have unpredictable and not very entertaining consequences.

+### IR IoT hub

+Combines both the above functions.

+## PCBs

+I eventually created two PCBs.

+One uses the ESP8266 and is intended to be used as either a sender or a receiver.
+If you want it to be a receiver, you simply omit the IR LED and its resistor.
+If you want it to be a sender, you leave off the IR sensor and its supporting passives.
+Alternatively, you can populate all the components and decide later if it's going to be a sender or receiver by flashing the appropriate firmware.

+The other PCB is for an ESP32 and is for the hub application.

 ## NOTES